-PHASE I - MIXED INCOME RENTAL HOUSING
+PHASE I - MARKET RATE RENTAL COMPONENT

-Phase I will be the rental component of the Project and will consist of four 3-4 story buildings containing 202 units and a one-story community building to be in the most northerly area of the development site.

-Two new site entrances will be created, along with an existing entrance, which will also spread apart the three site entry points along Hartford Turnpike in the overall Project.
+Phase I is envisioned as the market rate component of the project and will consist of four 3-4 story buildings containing 202 units and a one-story community building to be located in the most northerly area of the primary development site.
+A new site entrance will be created for this phase, which will also spread apart the three site entry points along Hartford Turnpike in the overall Project.
 Apartments will offer of a mix of studios, one-, two- and three-bedroom units.
-The residential buildings are illustrated as "A, B, C, D" on the attached Concept Site Plan, with 3-story facades facing the existing neighborhood to the west, and several buildings 'stepping down' with the topography to create 4-story conditions on the easterly slope of Phase I. By comparative reference, it is anticipated that the target market, finishes and amenities will be similar to the Canal Crossing project located along Main Street.
-In accordance with the local code, there will be an affordable component to this phase.
+The residential buildings are illustrated as "A, B, C & D" on the attached Concept Site Plan, with 3-story facades facing the existing neighborhood to the west, and several buildings 'stepping down' with the topography to create 4-story conditions on the easterly slope of Phase I. By comparative reference, it is anticipated that the target market, finishes and amenities will be similar to the Canal Crossing project located along Main Street.

 The layout of Phase I is organized around a significant common greenspace which hosts a wide range of amenities - both outdoors and within the clubhouse.
 Residents of this walkable community will enjoy features such as the swimming pool, fitness center, community room, pickle ball courts, playground, firepits and grills - all located at the central heart of this new neighborhood.
-There are proposed approximately 360 parking spaces, most of which will be exterior, although some garage units are being considered.
+There are proposed approximately 310 parking spaces, most of which will be exterior, although some garage units are being considered.
 In addition, multiple access points are available to connect with the nature trails surrounding Phase I and linking the different parts of the Project together.

-PHASE II - HOME OWNERSHIP
+PHASE II - AFFORDABLE RENTAL HOUSING